-Known as New Zealand's "Adventure Capital", Queenstown attracts almost three million visitors a year, who come for everything from world-class skiing and snowboarding to unique thrills in the water, the air and on land, or the relaxed pace of the wine trail in Gibbston.
+Renowned as New Zealand's 'Adventure Capital', Queenstown attracts more than three million visitors a year, who come for everything from world-class skiing and snowboarding to unique thrills in the water, the air and on land, or the relaxed pace of the wine trail in Gibbston.

-With about 220 different activities and attractions on offer, there’s never a shortage of options for visitors to Queenstown, whether they’re after mild or wild, during all four seasons – they could spend the morning in the mountains, the afternoon exploring forest trails and the evening dining al fresco at the lakeside, soaking up the ever unfolding cosmopolitan atmosphere.
+With about 220 different activities and attractions on offer, there’s never a shortage of options for visitors to Queenstown, whether they’re after mild or wild, during all four seasons – they could spend the morning walking amongst the mountains, the afternoon exploring forest trails by bike and the evening dining al fresco at the lakeside, soaking up the ever unfolding cosmopolitan atmosphere.

 Māori searching for pounamu (New Zealand greenstone or nephrite jade) were the first people to visit the Queenstown region.
 Having discovered the valuable stone, they returned on regular expeditions.